webtoknow/fx-trading-app/Week_12/Exercise/README.md

     - name: Connect to the server
       uri:
         url: "192.168.56.201:80"
         status_code: 200
         return_content: yes
 ```

 - Run your ansible playbook to your taget machine

 ```
 ansible-playbook first_playbook.yml -i hosts
 ```

-2. Deploy your webserver project
+### Exercise 2 - Deploy your webserver project

 - Create the webserver role in order to install the httpd component and deploy your project using JINJA2 Template
 - Create your playbook that will use the webserver role
 - Run the created playbook to the target machine

-3. Create a Jenkins job that will deploy your web application
+### Exercise 3 - Create a Jenkins job that will deploy your web application

 - Go to Jenkins Home Page and login with
   - user: student
   - password: student
 - Click on 'New Item'